ixt/I-am-awake-I-am-alive-I-am-orange/README.md

 # I am awake
 # I am alive
-# I am not the only one standing
+# I am not down with the trumpets